 - Rub dried leaves of tulasi on your children’s faces as you apply talcum powder; this makes the skin healthy.

-- Apply tulasi leaves ground in distilled water to make skin eruptions subside in a short time.
+- Apply tulasi leaves which are ground in distilled water to make skin eruptions subside in a short time.

-Navin Sharma is the head of research & development at cholayil, a company known for its ayurvedic products.
+Navin Sharma is the head of research and development in a company known for its ayurvedic products.